-- "Gross Book Value" means, at any time, the book value of the assets of the REIT and its consolidated subsidiaries, as shown on its then most recent consolidated balance sheet, plus accumulated depreciation and amortization recorded in the books and records of the REIT in respect of its properties, calculated in accordance with GAAP; - "Independent Trustee" means a Trustee who, in relation to the REIT or any of its related parties from and after Closing, is "independent" (within the meaning of Multilateral Instrument 52-110 Audit Committees) and is not "related" within the meaning of the Tax Act; - "Initial Offering" means the initial public offering of 11,069,000 Units of the REIT; - "Initial Properties" means the portfolio of 29 mid-market commercial properties in which the REIT indirectly acquired an interest on Closing, such portfolio comprised of the Western Initial Properties, Eastern Initial Properties, Golden Mile, Lincoln Mall, Millwoods Mall, Woodbine Place, 501 Lakeshore Road and Pickering Industrial Plaza; - "insider" means, every trustee or senior officer of the REIT, every director or senior officer of a company that is itself an insider or subsidiary of the REIT, and any person or company who beneficially owns, directly or indirectly, voting securities of the REIT or who exercises control or direction over voting securities of the REIT or a combination of both carrying more than 10% of the voting rights attached to all voting securities of the REIT for the time being outstanding other than voting securities held by the person or company as underwriter in the course of a distribution, and the REIT where it has purchased, redeemed or otherwise acquired any of its securities, for as long as it holds any of its securities; - "lease-up" means, in respect of a commercial property, that at least 85% of the GLA of that property has been leased; - "Lincoln Mall" means the Lincoln Value Centre, located in St. Catharines, Ontario; - "Millwoods Mall' means the Millwoods Mainstreet Mall, located in Edmonton, Alberta; - "O&Y Enterprise" means O&Y Enterprise Limited Partnership; - "Pickering Industrial Plaza" means the multi-tenant light industrial building located in Pickering, Ontario; - "Plans" means trusts governed by registered retirement savings plans, registered retirement income funds, registered education savings plans and deferred profit sharing plans; - "Plaza Property Management Agreement" has the meaning attributable thereto under "Property Management"; - "Properties" means the 37 mid-market commercial properties referred to herein which are owned by the REIT as at December 31, 2006; - "Prospectus" means the prospectus dated March 9, 2004 filed in connection with the Initial Offering; - "Retrocom LP" means Retrocom Limited Partnership; - "Retrocom REIT" or the "REIT" means Retrocom Mid-Market Real Estate Investment Trust; - "RGFI" means Retrocom Growth Fund Inc.: - "RIMI" means Retrocom Investment Management Inc. and, as the context requires, its subsidiaries including First Commercial Management Inc.; - "Riocan Debenture" has the meaning attributable thereto under "Description of Other Securities";
+- "Gross Book Value" means, at any time, the book value of the assets of the REIT and its consolidated subsidiaries, as shown on its then most recent consolidated balance sheet, plus accumulated depreciation and amortization recorded in the books and records of the REIT in respect of its properties, calculated in accordance with GAAP; - "Independent Trustee" means a Trustee who, in relation to the REIT or any of its related parties from and after Closing, is "independent" (within the meaning of Multilateral Instrument 52-110 Audit Committees) and is not "related" within the meaning of the Tax Act; - "Initial Offering" means the initial public offering of 11,069,000 Units of the REIT; - "Initial Properties" means the portfolio of 29 mid-market commercial properties in which the REIT indirectly acquired an interest on Closing, such portfolio comprised of the Western Initial Properties, Eastern Initial Properties, Golden Mile, Lincoln Mall, Millwoods Mall, Woodbine Place, 501 Lakeshore Road and Pickering Industrial Plaza; - "insider" means, every trustee or senior officer of the REIT, every director or senior officer of a company that is itself an insider or subsidiary of the REIT, and any person or company who beneficially owns, directly or indirectly, voting securities of the REIT or who exercises control or direction over voting securities of the REIT or a combination of both carrying more than 10% of the voting rights attached to all voting securities of the REIT for the time being outstanding other than voting securities held by the person or company as underwriter in the course of a distribution, and the REIT where it has purchased, redeemed or otherwise acquired any of its securities, for as long as it holds any of its securities; - "lease-up" means, in respect of a commercial property, that at least 85% of the GLA of that property has been leased; - "Lincoln Mall" means the Lincoln Value Centre, located in St. Catharines, Ontario; - "Millwoods Mall" means the Millwoods Mainstreet Mall, located in Edmonton, Alberta; - "O&Y Enterprise" means O&Y Enterprise Limited Partnership; - "Pickering Industrial Plaza" means the multi-tenant light industrial building located in Pickering, Ontario; - "Plans" means trusts governed by registered retirement savings plans, registered retirement income funds, registered education savings plans and deferred profit sharing plans; - "Plaza Property Management Agreement" has the meaning attributable thereto under "Property Management"; - "Properties" means the 23 mid-market commercial properties referred to herein which are owned by the REIT as at December 31, 2007; - "Prospectus" means the prospectus dated March 9, 2004 filed in connection with the Initial Offering; - "Retrocom LP" means Retrocom Limited Partnership; - "Retrocom REIT" or the "REIT" means Retrocom Mid-Market Real Estate Investment Trust; - "RIMI" means Retrocom Investment Management Inc. and, as the context requires, its subsidiaries including First Commercial Management Inc.; - "Riocan Debenture" has the meaning attributable thereto under "Description of Other Securities"; - "Riocan Portfolio" means, collectively, the Elgin Mall located in St. Thomas, Ontario, Plaza LaSarre located in LaSarre, Quebec, the Mountain View Mall located in Midland, Ontario, the Orangeville Mall located in Orangeville,